Sjors/nado-book/taproot/basics.md

 The initial version of libsecp had to implement the elliptic curve, including all the operations you can do in a curve, like addition and multiplication, and then implement the signature algorithm of ECDSA.
 But for Schnorr, you just need to do the signature algorithm for Schnorr, and you can skip — or remove — all the needless math.

-Moving from ECDSA to Schnorr isn't a huge change; it's not adding a different elliptical curve or even an entirely new one.
+Moving from ECDSA to Schnorr isn't a huge change; it's not modifying the elliptical curve or introducing an entirely new one.
 Rather, it's a different — and simpler — way of signing.

+The fewer changes developers have to make to a cryptographic library the better.
+It means fewer places where critical bugs can be introduced.
+It also means less code review for the community.
+With almost a trillion dollars at stake, any bug related to Bitcoin's digital signatures could have disastrous consequences, so the importance of only needing a simple change is hard to overstate.

+On top of that, because Schnorr is added as a soft-fork, using it is entirely opt-in.
+ECDSA is not going anywhere.

 ### But Why Schnorr?

 Even before Taproot, people wanted to add Schnorr because of all the things it enabled.
 But at some point, Bitcoin Core contributor and former Blockstream CTO Gregory Maxwell came up with a clever way of using Schnorr in combination with MAST.

-Basically, because you can add anything to a public key, you can also add a script to a public key, because a script is essentially just a number and a private key is essentially just a number, so you can just add numbers, like so:
+Basically, because you can add anything to a public key, you can also add a script to a public key, because a script is essentially just a number and a private key is essentially just a number, and numbers can be added.
+Converting an elliptic curve private key to a public key also happens to be commutative.
+That let's you do this:

 ```
 public_key(private key + hash) ==
 public_key(private_key) + public_key(hash)
 ```

-An example of this would be if you forgot your own private key.
-You could use some secret, which is a very bad idea, but let's say you would do that.
-So your script, your MASTs, would contain two options.
-Either it's you, your signature, or it's this secret piece of information that you wrote down somewhere else without a signature.

-If you know your key, if you still have your private key, it's a shame to reveal the fact that you could have revealed the secret number.
-And so, what you can do now is, in Taproot, thanks to Schnorr, you can actually take this MAST and hide it inside your public key.
-And then, when you're signing the actual transaction, you're just signing a public key and you're not even revealing the fact that there's a Taproot out there.
-You're basically just ignoring it, because you just add the hash to your private key.
-You've added the hash to the public key, and nobody needs to know.
+Let's use an example, namely a backup system in case you forget your private key.
+You start out with two keys, a primary key and a backup key.
+Your keep your primary key on a very secure and tamper proof hardware wallet at home.
+Your backup key could be a note in a remote safe.
+If your house burns down, or the hardware bricked itself after three incorrect PIN attempts, or is stolen, you effectively lose the primary private key.
+So you would fetch fetch your backup key.

+The backup key is what goes _in_ the MAST.
+If you never use it, nothing on the blockchain will indicate that you even have this backup.
+Under normal circumstances you only use the primary key without revealing the MAST or the backup key in it.

+But how does this hiding of the MAST work?
+Well that's where Schnorr comes in.
+Schnorr lets you take this MAST and hide it inside your public key.
+You wallet adds the root hash of the MAST to your private key, and then calculates the corresponding, tweaked, public key.
+That tweaked key is what you put on the blockchain.
+To the outside world it looks like any old public key.

-Anyone else doesn't see any difference between a tweaked public key and the original public key.
-So if you've tweaked your public key with this MAST structure, it looks the same to the rest of the world.
+And then, when you sign a actual transaction, you sign for this tweaked public key.
+Anyone else doesn't see any difference between a tweaked public key and one that isn't tweaked.
+They're both perfectly valid public keys.
+Again, whether or not you tweaked your public key with this MAST structure, it looks the same to the rest of the world.

-If you want to use this MAST structure, instead of revealing the tweaked key, you review the original key and you reveal the script, one of them.
+Only when you need to use your backup key, it's time to reveal the MAST structure.
+Instead of using the tweaked key in your transaction, you reveal the original untweaked key and you reveal the script (or one of your scripts, if you have a more complicated setup with more scripts in the tree).

-Then, the person verifying can take that script, calculate the hash, and add it up to the public key.
-Now, they can see that that's the tweaked public key, and they can see that the signature is valid for the whole thing.
-You can choose to not reveal anything, not even the tree itself, or you can reveal any part of the tree.
+Then, any person verifying, i.e. everyone who runs a full node, will take that script, calculate the hash, and add it up to the public key.
+They will see that this matches the tweaked key that was already on the blockchain, which proves you didn't just make up a new script.
+The new script reveals to the world what your backup public key is.
+They will check if your signature was indeed made using the private key for that public key.

-This option is space efficient, but it also means that if you're sending coins to somebody, it doesn't matter if you're sending to a single person, which is one key, or some super complicated exchange, or some other condition.
-It all looks the same.

-With the example of you and your mom, if you accept Bitcoin with your mom this way, you'd combine your public keys.
-And you'd have a MAST structure, which includes the two constraints.
+Using this approach of public key tweaked with a MAST is very space efficient.
+It improves privacy overall, because there's no difference between transactions that pay to an individual with a simple single key wallet, and one that pays to an exchange with a super fancy multi-signature setup.
+It all looks the same, unless any of the backup conditions are used.

+In the earlier example of you and your mom, if you accept Bitcoin with your mom this way, the first step is for the two of you to combine your public keys.^[The art of combining public keys and making joint signatures deserves a chapter of its own.
+It is an important feature that Schnorr enables.
+But Taproot does not do this for you.
+That task is up to wallet software to take care of, and this is still a work in progress.
+The MuSig2 protocol is the latest proposal for how future wallet software can do this in a provably secure manner: <https://eprint.iacr.org/2020/1261>] Next you generate a MAST with at least one leaf: the script where after two years you can spend the coins alone.^[It might also contain a second leaf that allows you and your mom to bypass the MuSig2 protocol and instead provide two individual signatures.
+This is less good for privacy and incurs higher fees, but it's easier in some circumstances.]

-If you want to spend it and you both agree, you can both sign it, combine the signatures, and tweak it with the MAST Merkle root.
+Under normal circumstances, when you want to spend some coins, you call your mom and produce a joint signature.
+The coin that you spend from specifies the public key, which has been tweaked with the MAST Merkle root.
+So you tweak the signature with that same hash.
 What you publish will look like a regular signature for everyone else.

-However, if there's a scenario where one of you doesn't sign, and those two years go by, at the end you can reveal that it was actually a tweaked public key.
+However, if there's a scenario where one of you can't sign, and those two years go by, at the end you can reveal that it was actually a tweaked public key.^[Under the hood every Taproot spend involves a tweaked key, using an empty MAST if there are no script leafs.]
 The rest of the world can look at that and say, "Yep.
 That adds up.
 The math makes total sense.
 That was what you were always doing; we just never were able to see it.
 Yep, two years have passed, so you're totally allowed to spend this money now on your own."

 As a result, the condition is only revealed if you actually use it.
 Otherwise, it'll be a secret forever, unless somebody hacks your wallet.

-The fact that you can have multiple conditions and only reveal one of those conditions is MAST.
-The ability to tweak things is Schnorr^[<https://bitcoinmagazine.com/articles/the-power-of-schnorr-the-signature-algorithm-to-increase-bitcoin-s-scale-and-privacy-1460642496>].
-But, this magic is combined, like Captain Planet, and now you can do all these things.
+The ability to have multiple conditions and only reveal one of those conditions is what MAST enables.
+The ability to public keys with other keys and hashes is what Schnorr enables.^[<https://bitcoinmagazine.com/articles/the-power-of-schnorr-the-signature-algorithm-to-increase-bitcoin-s-scale-and-privacy-1460642496>].
+But, this magic is combined, like Captain Planet, and now you can hide the MAST.

 ### Earlier MASTs

+Let's make a brief excursion back in time, to appreciate Taproot more.

 The first MAST proposal, BIP 114,^[<https://github.com/bitcoin/bips/blob/master/bip-0114.mediawiki>] introduced a new SegWit version.
-This offered privacy benefits similar to the Taproot Merkle tree proposal, and it only revealed the spending condition or script that was used.
+It offered privacy benefits similar to the Taproot Merkle tree proposal, and it only revealed the spending condition or script that was used.

 Instead of introducing a new SegWit version, the second MAST proposal, BIP 116,^[<https://github.com/bitcoin/bips/blob/master/bip-0116.mediawiki>] added a new opcode, `MERKLEBRANCHVERIFY`, to the existing script system.
 While the privacy was the same, the implementation varied.

-However, there are two downsides to a MAST solution:
+However, there are downsides to both these earlier MAST proposals:

 1. As soon as you spend it, everyone can see that a MAST tree existed, even if they can't see the full contents of the tree.
-2. In the case where everyone agrees, you can't just ignore the script and put signatures on the chain: You still have to publish the script and satisfy it, which uses precious blockchain bytes.
+2. In the case where everyone agrees, you can't just ignore the script and put signatures on the chain: You still have to pick a "we all agree" script from the MAST tree and satisfy it, which uses precious blockchain bytes.

-This is where Taproot — and Schnorr — comes in.
-In place of spending conditions, you can use a Schnorr signature — so long as all the signing parties agree — and someone looking at the blockchain won't even known there were any spending scripts.

-This is useful because most transactions on the blockchain are just regular payments with a single signature, and they don't use advanced scripts.

-More specifically, Schnorr signatures make it possible to:

-1. Turn multiple signatures into a single signature (so in a 2-of-2 multisig, if both parties sign, it'll look indistinguishable from a normal single signature 1-of-1 wallet where 1 person signed) — in turn saving block space and improving privacy.
-2. Hide a MAST by tweaking the public key and signature.

-Remember, a MAST is represented by a hash, i.e. the hash of the top of the tree.
-It's essentially just a big number, just as a private key is.
-If you add the hash to the private key, it'll look like any other private key.

-Meanwhile, a hash can be turned into a "public key," just like a private key can.
-Additionally, it's commutative, which means the order of operands changing doesn't change the result.

-When you spend this, you have two choices:

-1. Don't reveal the hash.
-Instead, sign with the (private key + hash) as if it's a regular private key.
-2. Reveal the hash, and sign with the original private key.
-In this case, the blockchain requires that you reveal the relevant parts of the Merkle tree (and anyone can verify results in that hash) and satisfy the leaf script.

-Now that it's merged, there's an updated version of this library, so if you download the first major release of Bitcoin Core, you'll download the library that includes Schnorr.
+By tapping the MAST root onto a Schnorr public key, so to speak, you fix these issues, as explained above.

 #### But Wait, There's More...